arthurfreitasrocha/autolike/README.md

 - To install Python enter in this link: https://www.python.org/downloads/.
 - To install Selenium open a CMD and write: pip install selenium.
 Please wait until the installation finish.
+(Note: Python must be included in the environment variables for this command to work)

 How to Use?